joduplessis/buggable/README.md

-# Bugable
+# Buggable

-Bugable is a small screenshot & user feedback component.
+Buggable is a small screenshot & user feedback component.
 It replicates the basic functionality of a tool like <a href="https://userback.io">UserBack</a> or <a href="https://usersnap.com">UserSnap</a>.
 It also adds a few nice things not found in those tools.

 ##### Screenshots